Gemini and other generative AI models process input and output at a granularity called a token.

 Count multi-turn (chat) tokens

-with the chat history, it returns the total token
+If you call countTokens with the chat history, it returns the total token

-count of the text from each role in the chat (totalTokens
+count of the text from each role in the chat (totalTokens).

-Another option is calling sendMessage
+Another option is calling sendMessage and then using the usageMetadata

-object to get the following:
+attribute on the response object to get the following:

 - The separate token counts of the input (

-) - The total number of tokens in both the input and the output
+thoughtsTokenCount) - The total number of tokens in both the input and the output

 (